-The library offers over 110 databases via the World Wide Web.
+The library offers 122 databases via the World Wide Web.
 For a list of databases, go to "Databases by Title" from the library's home page, or visit http://academic.scranton.edu/department/wml/databases.html.
 A proxy server gives users remote access to these databases.
-In addition to the library's own Online Public Catalog, users can search the Northeast Pennsylvania Library Network (NPLN), a virtual catalog of local libraries, Jesuit libraries, and the Pennsylvania Academic Libraries Consortium Inc. (PALCI), a direct borrowing program.
+In addition to the library's own Online Public Catalog, users can search Jesuit libraries and the Pennsylvania Academic Libraries Consortium Inc. (PALCI), a direct borrowing program.
 With PALCI members, the library also shares 1,900 full-text books that users can read or borrow online.
 Some required readings for courses are available through ERES, an electronic reserve reading database over the Internet.
+Through Access PA, an additional 12,000 full-text books are available online.